 Having Hernia Surgery: Traditional Repair

 Surgery treats a hernia by repairing the weakness in the abdominal wall.
-An incision is made so the surgeon has a direct view of the hernia.
-The repair is then done through this incision (open surgery).
-To repair the defect, muscle and connective tissue may be sewn (sutured) together to make a "traditional repair."
+A cut (incision) is made so the surgeon has a direct view of the hernia.
+The repair is then done through this incision.
+This is called open surgery.
+To fix the problem, muscle and connective tissue may be sewn together to make a "traditional repair."

-Getting Ready for Surgery
+Getting ready for surgery

-Arrange for an adult family member or friend to give you a ride home after surgery.
+- Arrange for an adult family member or friend to give you a ride home after surgery.

-Stop smoking.
+- Stop smoking.
 Smoking affects blood flow and can slow healing.

-Gently wash the surgical area the night before surgery.
+- Gently wash the surgical area the night before surgery.

-The Day of Surgery
+The day of surgery

 Arrive at the hospital or surgical center at your scheduled time.
 You'll be asked to change into a patient gown.
-You'll then be given an IV to provide fluids and medication.
+You'll then be given an IV to provide fluids and medicine.
 Shortly before surgery, an anesthesiologist will talk with you.
 He or she will explain the types of anesthesia used to prevent pain during surgery.
 You will have one or more of the following:

-Monitored sedation to make you relaxed and sleepy.
+- Monitored sedation to make you relaxed and sleepy

-Local anesthesia to numb the surgical site.
+- Local anesthesia to numb the surgical site

-Regional anesthesia to numb specific areas of your body.
+- Regional anesthesia to numb specific areas of your body

-General anesthesia to let you sleep during surgery.
+- General anesthesia to let you sleep during surgery

-Risks and Complications
+Risks and complications

 Hernia surgery is safe, but does have risks including:

-During the Surgery
+During the surgery